aro-ai-robots/Vision/README.md

 `python3 video_emotion_color_demo.py`

 ## How to run
+In the Terminal `cd Einstein` then follow along.

-First on the Raspberry Pi run the /Einstein_Emotions_Demo/Main.py.
+First on the Raspberry Pi run the `python /Einstein_Emotions_Demo/Main.py`.

 This will start the websocket server giving the current IP adress of the Raspberry Pi.

-Then you will need to run /face_classification/src/Emotional_Chatbot_Client.py.
+Then you will need to run `/face_classification/src/Emotional_Chatbot_Client.py`.

 This is where Einstein will be veiwing and listening to the user.